orivann/aquapump-app/docs/environment-runbook.md

   sed 's/namespace: aquapump/namespace: aquapump-dev/' | kubectl apply -f -
 ```

+The dev environment in GitOps disables ingress by default (`ingress.enabled=false`) so local clusters do not collide with production hostnames.
+Flip it back on in `environments/dev/values.yaml` only if you map a unique host.

 For production, enable `externalSecret` in `values-prod.yaml` so AWS Secrets Manager/ESO owns the secret contents:

 ```yaml